Anilkumar-Guntupalli/cybersecurity-command-center/README.md

 SYSTEM ARCHITECTURE

-The Cybersecurity Command Center is designed using a modular, real-world Security Operations Center (SOC) architecture.
-The system collects security events, enriches them with threat intelligence, evaluates contextual risk, and presents prioritized alerts to analysts for faster and more accurate decision-making.
+The Cybersecurity Command Center is built as a modular Security Operations platform designed to mirror real-world SOC environments.
+The architecture focuses on correlating security events, compressing threat intelligence, and delivering decision-ready alerts to analysts instead of raw data.

+────────────────────────────
-ARCHITECTURE FLOW
+ARCHITECTURE OVERVIEW
+────────────────────────────

+The system follows a layered pipeline architecture where each layer adds context, intelligence, and clarity to security events.

 Data Sources
+Security data originates from multiple sources, including:

-• Authentication logs
+Authentication and access logs

-• Network activity
+Network activity and traffic events

-• Threat intelligence feeds
+External threat intelligence feeds

-↓
+These sources represent the typical inputs used by enterprise SOC teams.

-Event Ingestion Layer
+Ingestion Layer
+The ingestion layer is responsible for:

-• Collects logs and threat feeds
+Collecting logs and threat feeds

-• Normalizes event formats
+Normalizing event formats
-• Validates incoming data

-↓
+Ensuring consistent and structured data

+This layer acts as the foundation for accurate analysis.

 Correlation Engine
-• Links related events
+The correlation engine connects related events and intelligence by:

-• Identifies suspicious patterns
+Identifying repeated or abnormal behavior

+Linking events with known malicious indicators

-• Enriches events with reputation data
+Enriching alerts with reputation and confidence data

-↓
+This step reduces isolated alerts and highlights meaningful attack patterns.

 Risk Analysis Layer
+Each correlated alert is evaluated using:

+Behavioral frequency

+Threat reputation

-• Calculates risk scores
+Confidence scores
-• Assigns severity levels
-• Weighs confidence and behavior indicators

-↓
+Contextual indicators

+The output of this layer is a calculated risk score and severity level that reflects real SOC prioritization logic.

 Decision Support Layer
+Instead of showing raw alerts, the system:

-• Generates analyst-friendly explanations
+Generates analyst-friendly explanations

-• Reduces alert noise
+Highlights why an alert matters

-• Suggests investigation or response actions
+Suggests appropriate response actions

-↓
+This significantly reduces alert fatigue and investigation time.

-SOC Dashboard
+Security Operations Dashboard
+The final layer presents information to analysts through:

-• Displays prioritized alerts
+Prioritized alerts

-• Provides investigation context
-• Supports analyst workflows
+Severity and risk visualization

+Investigation context in a single view

+The dashboard is designed to support fast, confident decision-making under pressure.

+────────────────────────────
-ARCHITECTURAL PRINCIPLES
+KEY ARCHITECTURAL PRINCIPLES
+────────────────────────────

+Analyst-centric design

+Signal over noise philosophy

+Risk-based prioritization

-• Modular and extensible design
+Modular and extensible components

-• Analyst-centric decision support
-• Signal-over-noise philosophy
-• Resilient operation without full AI dependency
-• Built to reflect real SOC workflows
+Operates even with limited AI availability

+────────────────────────────
-WHY THIS ARCHITECTURE MATTERS
+ARCHITECTURE VALUE

-Modern security teams face alert overload, fragmented intelligence, and limited response time.
+────────────────────────────

+Traditional security dashboards focus on displaying data.
+This architecture focuses on helping analysts decide.

-This architecture compresses multiple security signals into actionable insights, enabling faster detection, accurate prioritization, and efficient incident response.
+By compressing multiple security signals into actionable intelligence, the Cybersecurity Command Center enables faster detection, better prioritization, and more effective incident response.

 ## 🛠️ Tech Stack